bbc/PAIR/README.md

 # BBC - PAIR (Paired Authentic and Inpainted References)
 🚧 This repository is a placeholder for the upcoming BBC - Paired Authentic and Inpainted References (BBC-PAIR) dataset.
 Stay tuned!

-Minimal, dockerized runner to download, verify, and reconstruct the BBC-PAIR dataset (or subsets of it) from a static HTTP/HTTPS host and Open Images.

 ## Prerequisites
 - Docker Desktop installed and running on your machine.
 - This repo checked out locally.
 All commands assume you run them from the repo root; examples use generic command blocks (not shell-specific).